ucsdRgross/smartboard/README.md

 4x4chess.ino and 4x4leds.ino are the software presented in final product

-4x4switches.ino simply lights LED on square led if corresponding switch is activated
+4x4switches.ino simply lights LED on square if corresponding switch on same square is activated

 lib2x2 was prototype to figure out matrixes, reed switches, and LEDS work using smaller board